Signing you in...

 Will it tell me current mortgage rates?

-Ask for them in the prompt and the agent includes the latest available figures each morning, linked to their source — a rate survey or central-bank release — so you can verify before acting.
+Ask for them in the Assignment and the agent includes the latest available figures each morning, linked to their source — a rate survey or central-bank release — so you can verify before acting.
 It reports and cites; the investment decisions stay yours.

 I only review my portfolio weekly.
 Does daily still make sense?